rust-practice/cargo-leet/README.md

 Options:
   -n, --number_in_name
-          If set the module name generated WILL include the number for the problem
+          If set the module name generated WILL include the number for the problem, overriding `.leet.toml`

   -m, --number_not_in_name
-          If set the module name generated will NOT include the number for the problem
+          If set the module name generated will NOT include the number for the problem, overriding `.leet.toml`

   -p, --path <FOLDER>
           Specify the path to the project root (If not provided uses current working directory)